MercuryWorkshop/anuraOS/documentation/marketplace.md

 $ npx create-anura-repo
 ```

 After doing this you can add host the repo statically and be able to use it in libstore.
 Keep in mind you will have to rerun this command whenever a change is made to the repo as this takes all of your individual app manifests and packages it into `list.json` to make repos fast to resolve.
+Another thing to take note of is package identifiers.
+Your folder name for your apps and libraries should match the package identifier that is given to it as this is how the marketplace finds your

 # libstore